REST API

 Javascript Samples

-Javascript is the language du jour for building interactive applications and mash-ups and we support returning data as JSON and JSONP.
+We support returning data as JSON and JSONP.
 We posted some REST consumer examples in our blog and have included one below for creating a per-organization calendar list.
 This sample uses the popular Javascript library jQuery.

 <html>